EdmanJohan/katacoda-scenarios/containers-with-microcontrollers/step1.md

 We'll start by running a very simple containered application.

-The RIOT-OS ecosystem provides a very handy `native` mode, which allows you to emulate a microcontroller on your PC.
-This allows for very rapid development and prototyping, without any actual hardware!
+The RIOT-OS ecosystem provides a very handy `native` mode.
+It allows you to emulate a microcontroller-like system on your PC with [dummy hardware](https://doc.riot-os.org/group__boards__native.html#autotoc_md552).
+This allows for very rapid development and prototyping, without any actual hardware.

 Let's move into the proper directory shall we?
 ```sh